eniac/Flightplan/Wharf/README.md

 Where the `cfg_file` specifies the topology and initial state of mininet.

-Below is the snippet for an example of a simple one switch, two host toplogy.
+Below is the snippet for an example topology consisting of one switch and two hosts.
+Note that the switch (`s1`) is running the [./Sources/Forwarder.p4](./Sources/Forwarder.p4) program that generated `Forwarder.json`.

 ``` yaml
 hosts: